TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 (this is basically a small security measure).
 The static method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` is used to configure the plugin for use in TYPO3.
-The first parameter denotes the extension key and vendor name (MyVendor.ExtensionKey).
+The first parameter denotes the extension key in UpperCamelCase (ExtensionKey).
-With the second argument we give an unique name for the plugin (in UpperCamelCase notation).
+With the second argument we give an unique name for the plugin (also in UpperCamelCase notation).
 This is later used to clearly identify the plugin.
 The third argument is an array with all allowed controller action combinations.
-The array key is the controller name (without the suffix ``Controller``) and the array value is a comma separated list of all allowed actions.
+The array key is the fully-qualified controller class name and the array value is a comma separated list of all allowed actions.
 In our case this is the ``list`` action (also without the suffix ``Action``).
-Thus the array :php:`['Inventory' -> 'list']` allows to execute the method :php:`listAction()` in the :php:`\MyVendor\StoreInventory\Controller\StoreInventoryController`.
+Thus the array :php:`[\Vendor\StoreInventory\Controller\StoreInventoryController::class -> 'list']`
+allows to execute the method :php:`listAction()` in the :php:`\MyVendor\StoreInventory\Controller\StoreInventoryController`.
 All actions are cached by default.
 If you need to have an uncached action, specify the controller/action combination as fourth parameter.